webqit/webflo/README.md

 ```

 > **Note**
-> <br>The root handler effectively becomes the single point of entry to the application - being that it sees even static requests!
+> <br>The root handler effectively becomes the single point of entry to the application - being that it sees even requests for static files!

 Now, for workflows in **the `/worker` directory**, the *default action* of `next()`ing at the edge is to send the request through the network to the server.
 (But Webflo will know to attempt resolving the request from the application's caching system built into the Service Worker.)